.NET Standard Library code sharing

 Adding a .NET Standard Library to your solution is fairly straight forward.

-- In the Add New Project dialog, select the
+In the Add New Project dialog, select the .NET Core category and then select .NET Standard Library:

 The .NET Standard Library settings can be viewed and changed by right-clicking on the project and selecting